lanl/singularity-eos/doc/sphinx/src/contributing.rst

 have a second set of tests run on a wider set of architectures that also access the Sesame library, which we are not able to make public.

-The docs build will fail for forks, and the internal tests will not be run automatically, so when the code is ready for merge, you must ask a project maintainer to trigger the remaining tests for you.
+The docs are built but not deployed on PRs from forks, and the internal tests will not be run automatically.
+So when the code is ready for merge, you must ask a project maintainer to trigger the remaining tests for you.

 Interwoven Dependencies
 ------------------------